6 Useful Natural Treatments for Eczema

 Some studies suggest that eczema may be caused by the lack of important enzyme that creates omega 6 fatty acid called GLA.
 GLA has been shown to be very beneficial in treating eczema.
 Lack of the enzyme means lack of GLA thus resulting in aggravating eczema.
 Therefore the solution might be to take GLA as a supplement.
 It is recommended to use the GLA supplement for at least 4 weeks.
 Then symptoms should improve gradually.

 This is the good bacteria in our gut that is essential for proper digestive system function.
 If the digestion system doesn’t work properly, our body is more sensitive to allergies and skin irritations.
 Studies show that taking probiotic supplement reduced significantly eczema in children.
+You can read more about probiotics in my article 9 reasons to take probiotics and why it’s so good for you.

 Recent research has identified chamomile’s anti-inflammatory, anti-bacterial and anti-allergenic benefits.
 Chamomile is used to soothe skin rashes (including eczema), minor burns and sunburn.
 Used as a lotion or added in oil form to a cool bath, chamomile may ease the itching of eczema and other rashes and reduces skin inflammation.
 It may also speed healing and prevent bacterial infection.
 If you have a small area affected by eczema, instead of preparing a bath you can boil up chamomile tea and let it cool.
 Then apply on the affected area with cotton.
 Chamomile is a common herb to treat various ailments.
-You can find more useful information about chamomile and other herbs in my book the Herbal Remedies Guide.
+You can find more useful information about chamomile and other herbs in my e-book the Herbal Remedies Guide.
 This guide will teach you how to treat common ailments using herbs.

 5. Witch hazel